EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 Likewise, there are positions that defend that intelligence does not necessarily depend on consciousness, but that it can exist in systems that do not have subjective experience.
 For example, it is sufficient to cite Alpha Go and other computer programs that are capable of responding to complex stimuli, without existing beyond the game for which they were programmed, or [sleepwalkers, who can show signs of intelligence even when they are not conscious](https://publications.aap.org/pediatrics/article-abstract/111/1/e17/28494/Sleepwalking-and-Sleep-Terrors-in-Prepubertal?redirectedFrom=fulltext).

-Reinforcing the latter argument, Sir Roger Penrose claim in his book, "[Emperor's new mind](https://amzn.to/3XmesG6#?)", that consciousness is not computable, and therefore we will never get to the point of creating an Artificial Consciousness nor AGI using algorithms, nor it will emerge naturally from computational complexity, regardless of the complexity of our [LLM(Large Language Models) fine-tuning methods.]({{< ref path="/posts/artificial-intelligence/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.md" lang="en" >}})
+Reinforcing this argument, Sir Roger Penrose claims in his book, "[Emperor's new mind](https://amzn.to/3XmesG6#?)", that consciousness is not computable, and therefore we will never get to the point of creating an artificial consciousness or AGI using algorithms, nor will it emerge naturally from computational complexity, regardless of the complexity of our [LLM (Large Language Models) fine-tuning methods.]({{< ref path="/posts/artificial-intelligence/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.md" lang="en" >}})

 But even if human beings have unconscious processes capable of existing without the manifestation of consciousness... there must be something more than simple mechanical action, after all animals are much more complex than machines aren't they?